 Laws relating to the consumption of alcohol are stricter than in Australia.

-- There is virtually zero tolerance for drink driving in Poland.
+- There's almost zero tolerance for drink driving.
 The blood alcohol limit is 0.02.
-Offenders can be imprisoned for up to two years.
+Offenders can be jailed for up to two years.

-- Penalties for drivers involved in accidents while over the 0.02 blood alcohol limit are severe and can include up to eight years imprisonment.
+- Penalties for drivers involved in accidents while over the blood alcohol limit are severe and include up to eight years imprisonment.

 - Public drunkenness is illegal.
 If you become drunk in public, you could be arrested and/or taken to a 'sobering-up room' and made to pay for the cost of your stay.

-- It is illegal to consume alcohol in public places, including parks and public picnic areas, with the exception of designated restaurant areas.
+- It's illegal to drink alcohol in public places, including parks and public picnic areas.

-It is illegal to photograph some buildings in Poland.
+It is illegal to photograph some buildings.
 These buildings generally display signs stating that taking photos is forbidden.
-If you are not sure whether photos are permitted, first check with local authorities.
+If unsure whether photos are permitted, check with local authorities.